Font Licensing

 • Prototyping

-Example Usage: You download a free to try font from GYS to test it for an upcoming project.
+Example Usage: You download a free trial font from GYS to test it for an upcoming project.
 If the font meets your needs, you purchase the appropriate license to cover your intended usage.